-Cvet described the depression as a dinner plate, with the centre being about a foot deep.
+Cvet described the depression as a dinner plate, with the center being about a foot deep.
 "It was perfectly round," he said.
 "A perfect circle.
 And the covering of this depression was comprised of pebbles two to four centimeters in size.
 So where are the big rocks?
 Where are the plants?
 Where are the scallops, the lobsters, the silt?
-There was nothing, it was absolutely clear — like someone had swept it the day before."
+There was nothing.
+It was absolutely clear—like someone had swept it the day before."

 Noah Morritt is one of the Shag Harbour UFO Festival event directors.
 He's also a PhD student studying folklore at Memorial University in Newfoundland writing his dissertation on the Shag Harbour Incident.
 His interest in the event stems from the identity of the community itself and how its people are still grappling with what happened half a century ago.

 "[It] left this community with the challenge of, 'so what's a UFO?
-And so they've spent the past 50 years trying to figure out what this is," he told VICE.
+So they've spent the past 50 years trying to figure out what this is," he said.

 But despite countless hours spent studying the town, the history of the event and immersing himself directly in the culture, Morritt is still stumped as to what exactly it was that so many witnesses reported seeing that night.

 "There's lots of interpretation of what it was, from flares to some kind of government satellite, or government aircraft, or extraterrestrial aircraft—there's been a whole range of stuff.
-I've not a clue [what it was]—no idea," he said.
+I have not a clue [what it was]—no idea," he said.

-After hearing the eyewitness accounts at the community centre that day, I began to make my way out of town, but stopped first at the commemorative crash site just a few minutes up the road.
-It was here I met Norman Brown, who drove 600 kilometres from Miramichi, New Brunswick, for his first-ever visit to Shag Harbour.
-When I asked him what drew him to this year's event, he began to tell me his own story of a peculiar sighting he encountered when he was 18 years old on Campobello Island—just 200 kilometres straight across the Bay of Fundy — that same first week of October in 1967.
+After hearing the eyewitness accounts at the community center that day, I began to make my way out of town, but stopped first at the commemorative crash site just a few minutes up the road.
+It was here I met Norman Brown, who drove 600 kilometers from Miramichi, New Brunswick, for his first-ever visit to Shag Harbour.
+When I asked him what drew him to this year's event, he began to tell me his own story of a peculiar sighting he encountered when he was 18 years old off the coast of New Brunswick—just 200 kilometres straight across the Bay of Fundy—that same first week of October in 1967.